hasferrr/hasferrr/README.md

 Passionate on **Full Stack Development** using latest technologies and **Google Cloud Platform (GCP)**.

-I'm also a Self-Taught Computer Science enthusiast and studied Accounting at Universitas Gadjah Mada, Indonesia.

 You can reach me via email at hasferrr@proton.me or on [Discord](https://discord.com/users/500610677384151051).

 ### 💻 Proficient in: